brandon-toner/brandontoner-jekyll-garden/_notes/A vision for a personal website.md

 To be able to express ideas across a variety of subjects, while maintaining a cohesive feel.

-**And ultimately, to build a habit of exploration and expression.**
+**And ultimately, to foster a habit of exploration and expression.**